 The core of FDE is not "doing whatever the client asks for," but "helping the client discover problems."

-Pace Management: "Quick Pilot → Validate Value → Gradual Expansion"
+Control the Pace: "Quick Pilot → Validate Value → Gradual Expansion"

-As Bob McGrew said on the YC podcast: "The OpenAIs of the world are responsible for building the rocket, and FDEs are responsible for teaching ordinary people how to fly it—the latter is what determines the rocket's value."
+As Bob McGrew said on the YC podcast: "The OpenAIs of the world are responsible for building the rocket, while FDEs are responsible for teaching ordinary people how to fly it—the latter is what determines the rocket's value."

-Fundamentally, there are only two types of B2B business needs: managerial needs and business needs.
+Essentially, toB business has only two types: one is management needs, and the other is business needs.
 Product managers and engineers mostly focus on the former because management are the buyers, but the real users are the latter—frontline employees.
-This often led to a phenomenon in the past: bosses and management thought the application was great, but there was little actual efficiency gain.
+Hence, a common phenomenon in the past: bosses and management think the application is great, but there's little actual efficiency improvement.

 As for document editing tools used by employees, most companies basically use free WPS, and the vast majority of companies don't even have a unified tool standard internally, let alone spend money on Office for employees.

-Therefore, before implementing the FDE model and having "engineers understand the client's business," the first issue to address is "client willingness."
-The client's willingness and determination are the key to B2B AI implementation.
+Therefore, before implementing the FDE model and having "engineers understand the client's business," the first issue to solve is the "client's willingness" problem.
+The client's willingness and determination are the key to toB AI implementation.